mathiasvr/real-things-with-funny-names/readme.md

   Geometry that uses the Manhattan distance metric.
 - [Twin films](https://en.wikipedia.org/wiki/Twin_films) -
   Films with very similar plot produced or released at the same time.

+---

+I used to bookmark things like this just because of the name.
+Please let me know if you have more examples! :)